GriffinScribe-LLC/clojure-aes/README.md

 `-e` indicates that encryption will be used.
 Use `-d` for decryption.

 ## TESTS
-This algorithm passes all test cases in Appendix C of https://cs465.byu.edu/static/pubs/fips-197.pdf, including encryption for 128, 192, and 256 bits, as well as decryption for keys of 128, 192 and 256 bits.
+This library passes all test cases in Appendix C of https://csrc.nist.gov/csrc/media/publications/fips/197/final/documents/fips-197.pdf, including encryption for 128, 192, and 256 bits, as well as decryption for keys of 128, 192 and 256 bits.

 Additional tests are accessible in `/clojure-aes/test/clojure_aes/core_test.clj`